 IAN BAKER studied art history, literature, and comparative religion at Oxford University and Columbia University and Medical Anthropology at University College London.
 He is the author of seven books on Himalayan and Tibetan culture including The Heart of the World: A Journey to the Last Secret Place and The Dalai Lama’s Secret Temple, a collaborative work with H.H.
 The Dalai Lama illuminating Tibetan Buddhist meditation practices.
 His latest book, Tibetan Yoga: Practices and Principles, will be published in 2019.
 A leader of numerous Himalayan expeditions, he was profiled by National Geographic Society as one of seven “Explorers for the Millennium”.
 Ian has led trips in Tibet for Smithsonian Institution and National Geographic Society, in addition to numerous private expeditions.
 As the Dalai Lama wrote; “Ian Baker’s journeys…inspire others not only to venture into unknown lands on a geographical level, but also to discover the inner realms within which our own deepest nature lies hidden.”
 More information is available at www.ianbakerjourneys.com

 ELISKA VAEA’s excitement, curiosity and thirst for freedom & intimacy with life has led her to over 60 countries exploring yogic and spiritual traditions of diverse cultures around the world.
 She is currently based in Ubud, Bali and focuses on women’s intimate health and empowerment of the feminine globally.
 She is the founder and creative director of ‘elimentphoto’, through which she provides branding services and offers creative, visionary photography shoots.
-Eli also invests her time and talent in co-creative international event management, and is passionately committed to charity projects around the world, including post-earthquake support for the Neydo Buddhist Nunnery and village in Nepal.
+Eliska is also women’s mentor and is passionately committed to charity projects around the world, including post-earthquake support for the Neydo Buddhist Nunnery and village in Nepal.

 Rosalind Atkinson has been a student of Vedanta and Yoga for many years.
 She is a scholar of the English mystic poets, in particular William Blake, and has presented on Blake's non-dual vision around the world and contributed to academic and general publications.
 She is a writer, editor and artist, and runs independent publishing company Silver Snake Press and her online magazine, 'the dirt,' presenting radical heartfelt media to the world.
 She works with Mark Whitwell teaching Yoga around the world.
 More info @noproblemyoga